 Two Days in Florence

-This 48-hour itinerary begins on Friday afternoon (when it is most likely you will arrive in Florence) until Sunday afternoon.
-If you are planning on visiting Florence on different days of the week, don’t forget to check out the opening hours of each tourist attraction, as these might vary.
+This 48-hour itinerary begins on Friday afternoon (when you'll most likely arrive in Florence) until Sunday afternoon.
+If you're planning on visiting Florence on different days of the week, don’t forget to check out the opening hours of each tourist attraction, as these might vary.

 If you don't want to walk too much during your stay in the city, a good option is the Florence Tourist Bus.
 You can buy tickets here: